The Texas State Senate: District 21

 Senator Judith Zaffirini (D-Laredo) represents the 21st Senatorial District.
 The first Hispanic woman elected to the Texas Senate, she is the second highest-ranking senator and the highest-ranking woman and Hispanic senator.
 In 2012 she was re-elected in an eighth landslide victory with 68 percent in a district that stretches from the Rio Grande to the Colorado River and to the Port of Corpus Christi and the Valley.

 Senator Zaffirini is Chair of the Government Organization Committee and served as Chair of Higher Education (2006-2012) and as Chair of Health and Human Services (1993-2000).
-She also is Co-Vice Chair and former Chair (2011-2013) of the Joint Oversight Committee on Higher Education Governance, Excellence and Transparency and a member of the Senate Finance, Higher Education, Health and Human Services, Natural Resources and Administration committees.
+She also is Co-Chair of the Joint Oversight Committee on Higher Education Governance, Excellence and Transparency and a member of the Senate Finance, Higher Education, Health and Human Services, Natural Resources and Administration committees.
 The first Hispanic woman to serve as President Pro Tempore of the Texas Senate and as Governor for a Day, she also served on the Legislative Budget Board (2004-2014) and seven terms on the Appropriations Conference Committee, 10 terms on the Senate Finance Committee, and 10 terms on the Senate Education Committee.